ESP Steering Groups

 The relevant configuration has been made in the Active Directory, (i.e. setting up user groups and adding the relevant users to the relevant groups.)

-A determination has been made as to which groups will be used to steer traffic to which to which Real Servers.
+A determination has been made as to which groups will be used to steer traffic to which Real Servers.

 The relevant Virtual Service(s) and Real Server(s) have been created and configured as needed.
-For information on how to configure Virtual Services, and the various features available in the KEMP LoadMaster, refer to the KEMP Documentation page: .
+For information on how to configure Virtual Services, and the various features available in the Kemp LoadMaster, refer to the Kemp Documentation page: http://kemptechnologies.com/documentation/.

 An appropriate Client Authentication Mode is being used (steering groups are not available for Basic Authentication or SAML authentication).